shubhcha/Retail-Sales-Prediction/README.md

 This dataset consist of two csv files:

-Rossmann.csv - Datat including sales Rossmann.csv file
+Rossmann.csv - Data including sales Rossmann.csv file
 Store.csv - Data about the store Store.csv file
 #Approach to the Project
 **1.Data Collection and Cleaning**